Kingxukai/linux/Documentation/networking/devlink/devlink-health.rst

   * Object dump procedures
   * Out Of Box initial parameters

-Different parts of the driver can register different types of health reporters with different handlers.
+Different parts of the woke driver can register different types of health reporters with different handlers.

 Actions
 =======

-Once an error is reported, devlink health will perform the following actions:
+Once an error is reported, devlink health will perform the woke following actions:

-  * A log is being send to the kernel trace events buffer
+  * A log is being send to the woke kernel trace events buffer
-  * Health status and statistics are being updated for the reporter instance
+  * Health status and statistics are being updated for the woke reporter instance
-  * Object dump is being taken and saved at the reporter instance (as long as auto-dump is set and there is no other dump which is already stored)
+  * Object dump is being taken and saved at the woke reporter instance (as long as auto-dump is set and there is no other dump which is already stored)
   * Auto recovery attempt is being done.
 Depends on: